simenandre/pulumi-config/README.md

 \
 This [Github Actions][] uses [Pulumi Automation API][] to update your stack configuration.
 Useful when you need to automate changes!

-**Warning**: No release yet!
-We are actively doing development, so expect things to fail.
-Development is done publicly on Github, so help is very much appreciated!

 [github actions]: https://github.com/features/actions
 [pulumi automation api]: https://www.pulumi.com/blog/automation-api/